-Variscan orogenic evolution led to a thickening of the crust in the central and northern part of the CIZ during Carboniferous times.
-This triggered extension and widespread magmatism (Pérez-Estaún et al., 1991; Díez Balda et al., 1995, Martínez-Poyatos, et al., 2012) during late Carboniferous and early Permian times.
-The presence of high-frequency reflections at lower crustal levels below the Central System evidence that here, not all the crust melted during the Variscan 350 Orogeny in that zone.
+There are evidences of a thickening of the crust in the central and northern part of the CIZ during Carboniferous times.
+This led to the late extension (Pérez-Estaún et al., 1991; Díez Balda et al., 1995, Martínez-Poyatos, et al., 2012) during Permian time and to widespread magmatism.
+The presence of high-frequency reflections at lower crustal levels below the Central System evidence that here, not all the crust melted during the Variscan Orogeny in that zone.
 Massive granitoids do not produce reflections but rather a transparent low-frequency response.
 We infer then, that the lower crust below the Central System was not entirely affected by crustal melting as intense reflectivity remains.
 Northwards, below the Duero Basin, the lower crust is less reflective.
-To explain this difference, three scenarios could be invoked.
+To explain this difference, two scenarios could be invoked.
 First, the presence of a partly melted lower crust that would imply the onset of extension and melting of the area.
 However, the outcropping rocks present a low metamorphic degree which is incompatible with this scenario.
-355 Second, the pre-Variscan lower crust of this area had a slightly different composition and deformation compared to its continuation to the S and N. These contrasting features might had translated in a different response to deformation during the Variscan compressional and extensional stages.
+Second, the pre-Variscan lower crust of this area had a slightly different composition and deformation compared to its continuation to the S and N. These features might had translated in a different response to deformation during the Variscan compressional and extensional stages.
 Last but not least, the northern part of the CIMDEF profile lies in the Duero sedimentary basin, where Tertiary and Quaternary sedimentary layers might have absorbed part of the seismic energy thus attenuating the corresponding amplitudes.
-This hypothesis is supported by the fact that, in general, amplitudes 360 are lower in the northern part of the profile.
+This hypothesis is supported by the fact that, in general, amplitudes are lower in the northern part of the profile.